 Prospect Park is really the optimal microcosm of New York's profound diversity.
 My use of its natural assets as the backdrop somehow imparts additional political resonance, given that our public lands and environmental protections seem to be eroding by the minute, and climate change denial is now, incredibly, a governing principle.
 The park, designed in 1867 by Frederick Law Olmsted and Calvert B. Vaux, is a vast organism, fertile, with secret winding paths, and infinite textures and sounds.
 There are many unique 'neighborhoods' within it.
 The park has become my studio in a way -- one in which I don't have much control, an aspect that can be frustrating but often liberating.

-The actual process of making the image is as important to me as the final photograph.
-It's that very slow process and exchange with the subject that makes the final image possible.
-My use of these large outdated cameras is very intentional.
+My use of these large outdated cameras for this project is very intentional.
 I wouldn't be able to achieve the same thing with a small modern camera.
-With these big cameras, a lot of patience is required on both parts.
-At some point, though, my subject becomes invested in the process and it now becomes more of a collaboration.
+With these big cameras, a lot of patience is required on both myself and the sitter.
+At some point, though, my subject becomes invested in the process and it becomes more of a collaboration.
 They see that I’m building something, and I need their help.
 The process can effectively isolate us, as if an invisible room takes form.
 And it all happens in a public space.
 I’m fascinated by how we construct very private spaces within public spaces.
 I look for people who might already be in that space, so I approach with care, trying hard not to break what they built.